DHS Issues Nationwide Alert For Real Terrorist Threat - Homegrown Right Wing Extremists

-Category: World Politics Hits: 4Talk about something that should have happened years ago.
+Category: World Politics Hits: 6Talk about something that should have happened years ago.
 Finally the Department of Homeland Security has issued a nationwide bulletin warning of right-wing extremist violence here on our own soil.
 The warning itself did not mention the left or right, of course, or the Democratic or Republican parties.
 We know, of course, from which party the violence grows, and is nurtured.
 Its members sit in Congress as we speak, wishing for the execution of lawmakers and following traumatized school children around to harass them after they've survived school shootings.
 On CNN, Brianna Keilar read part of the DHS bulletin, which addresses what they fear is a "heightened threat environment" since President Biden was inaugurated.
 "DHS does not have any information to indicate a specific, credible plot; however, violent riots have continued in recent days and we remain concerned individuals frustrated with the exercise of governmental authority and the presidential transition, as well as other perceived grievances and ideological cause fueled by false narratives, could continue to mobilize a broad range of ideologically-motivated actors to incite or commit violence," Keilar quoted.

 Read more https://crooksandliars.com/2021/01/dhs-issues-nationwide-alert-real-terrorist